 Poor or infertile soils have stunted trees.

-Human Activities
+Human Activitiesj

 Deforestation and shifting cultivation- man has cleared forests to create room for agriculture settlement etc. which has reduced forest cover on the earth’s surface.

 Afforestation and Agroforestry-man has planted trees in areas where they never existed establishing forests there.